 Mandatory Cost Sharing: 60/40 Split

 In the cases of mandatory cost sharing where the cost sharing is mandated by the sponsor, the Office of Research & Engagement (ORE) will participate in coming up with the cost sharing on a 60/40 split.
-If the college and/or department provide 40% of the cost sharing, the Office of Research & Engagement will provide the other 60%.
+If the college and/or department provide 40% of the cost sharing, the Office of Research & Engagement will consider providing the other 60%.
 Typically the cost sharing amount does not exceed the amount of F&A being requested of the sponsor.
 This ensures the funds will be available from the college/department and the Office of Research & Engagement.

 The process of requesting a 60/40 split: